nkanagawa/nkanagawa/_pages/cv.md

 <p>“Introduction to Buddhist Literature,” Religion Department, Main Instructor: Lori Meeks (Fall 2011)</p>
 ---
 ### PRESENTATIONS, CONFERENCES, AND WORKSHOPS
+December 5, 2021
+<p>“The Name Game in Nara Japan: Immigrant Origin and the Court Status System.”
+IMAP/IDOC Historians at Work series, Kyushu University </p>
+November 1, 2021
+<p>“Leveraging the Limitations of Immigrant Descent in Nara Japan: The Life and Times of Takakura no Fukushin.”
+USC Shinso Ito Center for Japanese Religions and Culture </p>
 March 23, 2021
 <p>“Who Created Koma District?
 Challenges in Defining Ancient Japanese Populations with Texts and Artifacts.”
 Annual Meeting of the Association for Asian Studies </p>
 November 29-30, 2018